GIP-ITC-UniversityTwente/semantic_integration/day1_2.md

 ### Step 5: Do it Yourself! <a name="step5"></a>
 Repeat the steps of this tutorial but use your own data with your real name, age and your place of birth.
+You will need these data later in the course.